BCIC-LAB/LAB_web/index.md

 ## Recruitment

 Our team is seeking self-motivated Master and Undergraduate students who are interested in brain machine interface, artificial intelligence algorithm, computer architecture, and chip design.
-If you are interested, please email (zhaoshiqi@qhd.neu.edu.cn; zhaoshiqi@neuq.edu.cn) me your CV.
+If you are interested, please email (zhaoshiqi@qhd.neu.edu.cn, zhaoshiqi@neuq.edu.cn) me your CV.

 ## News

+- Dec./4/2024 Our paper on spiking attention/convolution processor has been accepted by JSSC.
+Congratulations to Chaoming.
 - Aug./24/2024 I received a grant from the NSFC Youth Fund titled “Research on Key Technologies of Neurophysiological Signal Processing Chip Based on Multi-Plasticity On-Chip Lifelong Learning”!
 - Jun./24/2024 I received a grant from the Hebei NSFC Youth Fund.
 - Apr./17/2024 Our paper on Hybrid Neural Network Training Processor has been accepted by TBioCAS.